 At a very young age, Gemma developed a love for prayer.
 She made her First Communion on June 17, 1887.
-As a pupil at the school run by the Sisters of St. Zita, Gemma was loved by her teachers and her fellow pupils.
-Although quiet and reserved, she always had a smile for everyone.
-Although a good student, she had to quit school due to chronic ill health before completing the course of study.
+Gemma was loved by her teachers and her fellow students, as a student at a school run by the Sisters of St. Zita.
+Though quiet and reserved, she always had a smile for everyone.
+Unfortunately, Gemma had to quit school due to her chronic ill health before completing the course of study.

-Gemma had an immense love for the poor, and helped them in any way she could.
-After her father's death, the nineteen year old Gemma became the mother of her seven brothers and sisters.
-When some were old enough to share this responsibility, she lived briefly with a married aunt.
+Gemma had an immense love for the poor and helped them in any way she could.
+After her father's death, the 19-year-old Gemma became the mother-figure for her seven brothers and sisters.
+When some of her siblings became old enough to share the responsibility, Gemma went to live briefly with a married aunt.

 Gemma wished to become a nun, but her poor health prevented her from being accepted.
 She offered this disappointment to God as a sacrifice.

-The stigmata remained until Friday afternoon or Saturday morning when the bleeding would stop, the wounds would close, and only white marks would remain in place of the deep gashes.
-Gemma's stigmata would continue to appear until the last three years of her life, when her confessor forbade her to accept them.
-Through her prayers, this phenomenon ceased, but the whitish marks remained on her skin until her death.
+The stigmata remained until Friday afternoon or Saturday morning.
+When the bleeding would stop, the wounds would close, and only white marks would remain in place of the deep gashes.
+Gemma's stigmata would continue to appear until her confessor, Reverend Germanus Ruoppolo, advised her to pray for their disappearance due to her declining health.
+Through her prayers, the phenomenon ceased, but the white marks remained on her skin until her death.

-At the end of her ecstacies, she returned to normal and went quietly and serenely about the family life.
-Gemma often saw her guardian angel, with whom she was on familiar terms.
-She often sent her guardian angel on errands, usually to deliver a letter or oral message to her confessor in Rome.
+At the end of her ecstasies, she returned to normal and carried on quietly and serenely.
+Gemma often saw her guardian angel.
+She sent her guardian angel on errands, usually to deliver a letter or oral message to her confessor in Rome.